RcppCore/rcpp-gallery/_posts/2014-04-06-rcpp-python.md

 <pre class="output">
-&lt;pointer: 0x2cdf8e0&gt;
+&lt;pointer: 0x29f81a0&gt;
 </pre>

-The pointer refers to the memory of the transformed Python object
+The pointer refers to the memory of the transformed Python object.

 ## Call Python Function